 Two words have become nearly synonymous with professional pricing guru Ron Baker - value pricing.
 But now Ron is now recommending a completely new business model for accounting firms.
 Why is it important for accounting professionals to adopt this new model?
 And what exactly is it?

-The ongoing conversation includes vast amounts of intellectual capital, but as the conversation began, I was skeptical about the notion of an accounting pricing model other than value pricing.
-By the end of the conversation, I knew that he was absolutely right.
+The conversation below includes vast amounts of intellectual capital, but as the conversation began, I admit I was skeptical about the notion of an accounting pricing model other than value pricing.
+By the end of the conversation, I knew that Ron was absolutely right.
 Read on and decide if you agree.

 The customer is the product.